Generations of Women

 WISE embraces the power of art to help immigrant and refugee girls and women to express themselves, be empowered, learn and heal; and strives to incorporate art exposure and activities into its core programming.

 Each culture is nuanced in its communication, verbal and non-verbal.
-WISE is intentional in learning about these nuances and assisting immigrant and refugee participants in learning to effectively communicate across cultures and share understanding.
+WISE is intentional in learning about these nuances and assisting immigrant and refugee girls and women in learning to effectively communicate across cultures and share understanding.

 Diversity & Inclusiveness

-Women and girls from different cultural backgrounds share commonalities, and when working together they can impact social change and create solutions for themselves.
+Immigrant and refugee women and girls, although from different cultural backgrounds, share commonalities, and when working together they can impact social change and create solutions for themselves.

 Economic self-sufficiency is the cornerstone of being able to realize one's full potential.
-When immigrant women and girls fully participate in the economic system, they and their community thrive.
+When immigrant and refugee girls and women fully participate in the economic system, they and the community thrive.

 All human beings deserve equitable treatment and access to justice, resources, opportunities, education and fairness.
 WISE champions this equitable treatment and access to ensure the best possible outcomes for the immigrant and refugee girls and women it serves.